eaobservatory/hedwig/doc/user/profile.rst

   log in to the system.

-* For each email address you have entered there will be a link labeled "verify" allowing you to send a verification code to that address, unless it has already been verified.
+* For each email address you have entered there will be a link labeled "Verify" allowing you to send a verification code to that address, unless it has already been verified.

 * Below the information table are links to edit your information